“I forgot to add salt to my bread dough, can I save it?”

 Read more about Best Mixer For Bread Dough

-Step #3: Let it rest
+Step #3: Let it Rest

 Next, cover your bowl with plastic film and let the dough rest from 20 to 60 minutes before using it.

 You can now see all the air bubbles in it.
-In this case, re-kneading the dough will cause severe damages to it.
+In this case, re-kneading the dough will cause severe damage to it.
 The good thing about this is that you can still bake it.

 There is a bread called Tuscan, which doesn’t contain salt.
 You can also use this bread to make an Italian dish called Panzanella Salad.
 Take a look at it!